Children's Long-Term Support: How do I become a provider?

 Decide what services do you want to deliver

 To review short descriptions of the service(s) you are interested in delivering, see the Provider Services at a Glance, P-03181 (PDF).
-For full descriptions see Chapter 4 of the Medicaid Home and Community-Based Services (HCBS) Manual for the CLTS Program, P-02256 (PDF).
+For full descriptions and qualification criteria, see Chapter 4 of the Medicaid Home and Community-Based Services (HCBS) Manual for the CLTS Program, P-02256 (PDF).

-After you are initially approved, the Wisconsin Department of Health Services (DHS) will share your information with the county waiver agency in the county where you hope to deliver services and add your name to the provider directory.
+After you are approved, DHS will share your information with the county waiver agency in the county where you deliver services and add your name to the provider directory.

-Get in touch with the county waiver agency in the county where you hope to deliver services.
-They will handle the rest of the process.
-That may include:
+Get in touch with the county waiver agency in the county where you deliver services.
+Find their contact information on the County Contact Information webpage.

-Note: You are an initially approved provider as soon as you’ve filled out the initial Provider Registry and you receive DHS approval.
-The county waiver agency must fully approve your status before you are authorized to deliver services.
+Note: You are an approved provider as soon as you’ve filled out the initial Provider Registry and you receive DHS approval.
+The county waiver agency authorizes you to deliver services based on the identified needs and outcomes of the CLTS Program participants.

 Questions?
 Call the CLTS Provider Contact Center at 833-940-1576.